-In order to qualify for Social Security Disability you must meet federally established requirements for “permanent and total disability,” including unable to work for over a year, and unable to work for over a year in the future.
+In order to qualify for Social Security Disability you must meet federally established requirements for “permanent and total disability,” including being unable to work for over a year in the future.
 You also must have completed enough work credits (worked enough reported full time hours) to qualify for the insurance benefit.
 I believe I only just cleared that requirement.
 Your monthly disability pay out is based on the highest annual income you have ever made.
 For me, this was $13,579.

 I struggled on and continued this way for three years until I realized it was impossible.
 At that point, I had exhausted all allowable extensions, reductions, every possible repayment plan for my private student loans.
 My small federal loans had been forgiven due to disability by the US department of education, but private loans have no obligation to honor that – are not even obligated to offer income based repayment – and after three years, my payments were about to double and far exceed my monthly benefit.

-The conclusion I came in 200to was that bankruptcy was my only option.
+The conclusion I came to was that bankruptcy was my only option.
 This will shock the FI / FIRE community.
-And likely upset some people, but as someone who was permanently and totally disabled without the ability to make sustainable gainful income, paying off the debt was not going to happen, and the emotional turmoil and stress was not helping myself, or my family.
+And likely upset some people, but as someone who is permanently and totally disabled without the ability to make sustainable gainful income, paying off the debt was not going to happen, and the emotional turmoil and stress was not helping myself, or my family.

 Let me tell you, while I had a lovely attorney, bankruptcy was horrible.
 I watched everyone else do their case in two minutes.
 I was up there for ten.
 The man attacked me.
 He was vicious in his language.
 Told me he would go after my parents because I had made payments (as I had promised) on a student loan my mother had taken out for me in her name.
 That that money did not belong to them, but my debtors and that he was going to sue my parents for it.
 I was bawling, struggling to breathe, nearly hysterical by the end.
 I’m sure it terrified everyone else waiting for their turn.